Welcome to Azal Benne Lockett Foundation

 To provide quality & effective coordination of services, including

-• Economic Resources & Training to those who are experiencing loss and trauma.
+Economic Resources & Training to those who are experiencing loss and trauma.
+(Permission To Day Series Annual Training seminars)

-• We exist to help people heal, offer hope, and hold hearts during the grief and healing process.
+We exist to Help You Heal, Offer You Hope, and Hold Your Heart during the grief and healing process.

 PERMISSION SERIES